Oasis Design logo

 For regulators, inspectors, elected officials, building departments, health departments, builders, and homeowners.

-If you find this information useful, please consider leaving a donation in our tip jar.
+If you find this information useful, please consider leaving a donation in our Tip jar.

 Oasis Design can consult with your organization on all aspects of greywater policy, including public input, test installations, and the editing or writing of the codes and internal and public information materials.
-We have worked with the states of New York and New Mexico, and the cities of Santa Barbara, California; Cottonwood, Arizona; and Melbourne, Australia in this way.
-Please E mail us if you are interested.
+We have worked with the states of California, New York and New Mexico, and the cities of Santa Barbara, California; Cottonwood, Arizona; and Melbourne, Australia in this way.
+Please Email us if you are interested.

 Model Greywater Ordinance